Skip to main content

 Abilities

 Abilities are procedural instructions that explain how to accomplish a goal.
-They can reference tasks, but they are not limited to a single task—they describe a full approach or methodology that a Builder can follow.
+They can reference tools, but they are not limited to a single tool.
+They describe a full approach or methodology that a Builder can apply on its own when solving a class of requests.

 Typical content